James Kirkup

 James Harold Kirkup (23 April 1918 – 10 May 2009) was an English poet, translator and travel writer.
 He wrote more than 45 books, including autobiographies, novels and plays.
-He wrote under many pen-names including James Falconer, Aditya Jha, Jun Honda, Andrew James, Taeko Kawai, Felix Liston, Edward Raeburn, and Ivy B. Summerforest.
+He wrote under many pen-names including James Falconer, Jun Honda, Andrew James, Taeko Kawai, Felix Liston, Edward Raeburn, and Ivy B. Summerforest.
 He became a Fellow of the Royal Society of Literature in 1962.

 Early life

 James Kirkup was brought up in South Shields, England, and was educated at Westoe Secondary School, and then at King's College, Durham University.
 During the Second World War, he was a conscientious objector, and worked for the Forestry Commission, on the land in the Yorkshire Dales and at the Lansbury Gate Farm, Clavering, Essex.
 He taught at The Downs School in Colwall, Malvern, where W. H. Auden had earlier been a master.
 Kirkup wrote his first book of poetry there; this was The Drowned Sailor, which was published in 1947.
 From 1950 to 1952, he was the first Gregory Poetry Fellow at Leeds University, making him the first resident university poet in the United Kingdom.

 He moved south with his partner to Gloucestershire in 1952, and became a visiting poet at Bath Academy of Art for the next three years.
 Moving on from Bath, Kirkup taught in a London grammar school before leaving England in 1956 to live and work in continental Europe, the Americas and the Far East.
 In Japan, he found acceptance and appreciation of his work, and he settled there for 30 years, lecturing in English literature at several universities.